relloyd/tubetimeout/README.md

 After setup, use the UI at http://tubetimeout.local to devices to groups and configure usage limits.

+## Prerequisites

-## Hardware Requirements
+### Hardware

 It runs on a low spec hardware like a RaspberryPi Zero 2w or OrangePiZero3 and works best when there is a wired ethernet connection.

-## Networking Requirements
+### Networking

 * Disable IPv6 on your home network
 * Disable DHCP on your router and let the TubeTimeout device take over (it uses dnsmasq)

-## Device Setup
+## Get Started

 The following is a rough list of commands required to install TubeTimeout on a vanilla OrangePiZero3 running Armbian o/s.

-This has been tested on Armbian 25.5.1 Noble, but should work well with Raspbian o/s as well.
+This has been tested on Armbian 25.5.1 Noble, but should work well with Raspbian o/s on RaspberryPi devices as well.

 ```
 # Run everything as root